 Ultrasonographic abdominal examination and blood and peritoneal fluid analysis can be helpful in diagnosis.
 Foals usually have a neutrophilic leukocytosis.
-Serum hyperkalemia combined with hyponatremia and hypochloremia are seen due to the high concentration of potassium and low levels of sodium and chloride in the urine, which rapidly equilibrate across the peritoneum.
+Serum hyperkalemia combined with hyponatremia and hypochloremia are seen because of the high concentration of potassium and low levels of sodium and chloride in the urine, which rapidly equilibrate across the peritoneum.
 An ECG may show broad QRS complexes and very tall T waves due to hyperkalemia.
 The increased serum potassium predisposes the foal to bradycardia and cardiac arrhythmias (AV block, atrial standstill, and cardiac arrest) if not corrected.
-Serum BUN and creatinine values can be normal or increased.
+Serum BUN and creatinine values can be normal but usually are increased.
 Blood gas analysis may also be normal or reveal a metabolic acidosis.
-Abdominal fluid is pale yellow and copious and can be easily detected on ultrasonographic evaluation.
+Abdominal fluid is pale yellow and copious and can easily be detected on ultrasonographic evaluation.
 The creatinine level in the peritoneal fluid is at least double that in the serum.
 This test is the most accurate in diagnosing the problem.
-If laboratory testing is not available, then 10 mL of methylene blue can be injected into the bladder via a urinary catheter.
-If the bladder is patent to the peritoneal space, then dye should be seen in the peritoneal fluid within 15 min.
+If laboratory testing is not available, 10 mL of methylene blue can be injected into the bladder via a urinary catheter.
+If the bladder is patent to the peritoneal space, dye should be seen in the peritoneal fluid within 15 min.

 The clinical signs of progressive depression and stranguria can confuse the diagnosis.
-Differential diagnoses include septicemia (see Sepsis in Foals), hypoxic ischemic encephalopathy/neonatal encephalopathy (see Hypoxic Ischemic Encephalopathy), persistent meconium impaction, or colic for other reasons.
+Differential diagnoses include septicemia (see Sepsis in Foals), hypoxic ischemic encephalopathy/neonatal encephalopathy (see Hypoxic Ischemic Encephalopathy), persistent meconium impaction (see Perinatal Mare and Foal Care), or colic (see Colic in Horses) for other reasons.

 In the case of a urachal rupture, abdominal ultrasonography may be helpful to establish an etiologic diagnosis.
 Ultrasonography of the umbilical remnants may suggest the presence of infection or abscessation.
 A large amount of fluid in the abdomen is also seen.
 Rarely, neonatal foals may become azotemic because of rupture of one or both ureters.
 Accumulation of urine in the retroperitoneal area can be seen via ultrasound.